lorinkoz/talk-djangoconau20-schemas/slides.md

 ##### Why?

 -   Schema creation implies running all migrations from zero.
--   Migrations are not necessarily optimal.
+-   Migration history is not necessarily optimal.
--   Migrations can take time.
 -   Additional data initialization can take time.

 --